 Idle Reduction Equipment for Heavy-Duty Trucks

 The most common way to reduce idling for heavy-duty trucks is to install equipment that provides services, such as HVAC, that are otherwise powered by engine idling.
 Another approach is the use of truck stop electrification (TSE).
-With TSE, the trucker accesses electricity and perhaps other services from a pedestal or gantry.
+With TSE, the trucker accesses electricity and perhaps other services from a pedestal or gantry located at truck stops or truck terminals.
+TSE, however, is not widely available.

 Auxiliary Power Units

 Auxiliary power units are vehicle-mounted systems (either from the original equipment manufacturer or purchased aftermarket) that provide engine-off power for climate control and electrical devices in trucks, locomotives, and marine vehicles.
-While these systems are often powered by diesel fuel, some run on electricity or other alternative fuels.
+While these systems may be powered by diesel fuel, some run on electricity or other alternative fuels.
 Sometimes solar power is used to supplement other power sources.

 Cab or Bunk Heaters

 Cab or bunk heaters, usually diesel-fired, supply warm air to the cab or bunk.
 An engine block heater to eliminate "warm up" idling can also be included.
-Diesel heaters use only small amounts of fuel and have low emissions because they supply heat directly from a small combustion flame to a heat exchanger.
+Diesel heaters use only small amounts of fuel compared to running the vehicle engine.
 Natural gas-fired heaters are also available.
 Cab or bunk heaters can be coupled with air conditioners if the truck's service area includes both cold winters and hot summers.

 Coolant heaters use the truck's integrated heat-transfer system.
 The heater is mounted in the engine compartment, draws fuel from the fuel tank to heat the vehicle's coolant, and pumps the heated coolant through the engine, radiator, and heater box.
 Coolant heaters keep the engine warm, reducing the impact of cold starts and the need for "warm-up" idling.